regits2501/xwiz-server/README.md

     } catch (err) {

-        // go for 3 leg OAuth only firs time, when you don't have user's access token xwiz.continueOAuth();
+        // go for 3 leg OAuth only first time, when you don't have user's access token xwiz.continueOAuth();
     }
   })